 Recent advances in instrumentation, separation, sample preparation and computational power have empowered the analysis of intact proteins by LC-MS. This enables the simultaneous analysis of an entire protein chain, removing the need for protein inference (Toby, Fornelli, & Kelleher, 2016).
-This approach, called top-down (TD) MS, is very enticing for de novo analysis, as it side-steps the need for assembling peptide sequences into a full protein sequence.
-While the field has not yet matured to yield spectra that can routinely be used for confident de novo sequencing without any additional data, the continuous advances indicate that the future of antibody sequence analysis will surely include using these techniques as a complementary source of information to the more established BU analysis.
-One particularly striking example of this is the middle-down MD approach used in antibody sequence analysis, which improves sequence coverage and reduces complexity of the spectra by cleaving the constant region of the heavy chain with high specificity (Johansson, Shannon, & Björck, 2008).
-Reports of sequencing components of polyclonal mixtures are coming out in the form of proof-of-concept studies (Bondt, Hoek, et al., 2021; Dupré et al., 2021), where most of the studies make use of some form of intact protein analysis, pointing towards integrative approaches using multitier MS as the way forward.
+This approach, called top-down (TD) MS, is very enticing as it side-steps the need for assembling peptide sequences into a full protein sequence.
+While the field has not yet matured to yield spectra that can routinely be used for confident de novo sequencing without any additional data, the continuous advances indicate that the future of antibody sequence analysis will surely include using these techniques as a complementary source of information to the more established BU analyses.
+One particularly striking example of this is the use of middle-down (MD) proteomics for antibody sequence analysis, which improves sequence coverage and reduces complexity of the spectra by cleaving the constant region of the heavy chain with high specificity (Johansson, Shannon, & Björck, 2008).
+Reports of sequencing components of polyclonal mixtures are currently released as proof-of-concept studies (Bondt, Hoek, et al., 2021; Dupré et al., 2021), where most of the studies make use of some form of intact protein analysis, pointing towards integrative approaches combining multiple mass spectrometry approaches as the way forward.

-Here we describe such an integrated approach that builds further upon the recently reported STITCH algorithm by integrating MD MS data, with the aim to improve antibody sequencing.
+Here we describe such an integrated approach that builds further upon the recently reported STITCH algorithm by integrating MD-MS data, with the aim of improving antibody sequencing.
 This workflow sequences a target chain, selected from deconvoluted MS1 spectra of reduced Ab chains, in a modular, three stage process based on germline domains.
 Each stage deals with increasingly large sequence segments, first sequencing the framework regions (FRs), then CDRs with flanking FRs (FR-CDR-FRs), and ultimately full chain sequences.
 To demonstrate the performance of this integrated approach, we analysed three samples of various scales of complexity, namely: a purified therapeutic antibody Trastuzumab, both in a monoclonal sample and in a mixture of three monoclonal antibodies, as well as a single abundant clone from the serum IgA1 repertoire of a sepsis patient.
-We confirmed the effectivity of this workflow, by reconstructing the known sequence of the trastuzumab heavy chain to a high degree in the monoclonal sample and the mixture of three monoclonal antibodies.
+We confirmed the effectiveness of this workflow, by reconstructing the known sequence of the trastuzumab heavy chain to a high degree in both the monoclonal sample as well the mixture of three monoclonal antibodies.
 We then used it to sequence the dominant heavy chain in a polyclonal sample of IgA1 clones from a sepsis patient.
-We show how integration of MD data can be used to resolve ambiguity in de novo sequence predictions, particularly in hypervariable regions, by using MD data to determine the mass of the CDR and using this mass to filter candidate CDR sequences and confirm their pairing to the fragmented precursor chain.
+We show how integration of MD-MS data can be used to resolve ambiguity in de novo sequence predictions, particularly in hypervariable regions, by determining the mass of the CDR and using this mass to filter candidate CDR sequences and confirm their pairing to the fragmented precursor chain.
 We hypothesize that such improvements will be particularly beneficial when analysing polyclonal mixtures of increasing complexity or when lower sample amounts are available.
 The algorithms supporting the analyses were programmed in the C# programming language and are freely available on Github (XXX).

 Results